 Indee Labs is a seed-stage start-up backed by American (SOSV/IndieBio, Y Combinator, Social Capital & Founders Fund) and Australian (Main Sequence Ventures) investors.
 The team has also received non-dilutive funding from the Australian Research Council, AusTrade, MTP Connect and the NSW Health Medical Device Fund.

 Rapid and cost-effective methods for screening of drugs of abuse (e.g. cannabis, amphetamines, opiates etc.) are required for applications such as roadside and workplace drug testing, most existing methods rely of specific and selective detection of specific compounds but are less effective for related compounds (e.g. synthetic cannabinoids) which are also important targets.
 Mass spectrometry offers a detection method capable of determining both known drugs of abuse as well as new, related compounds.
 This project will explore the development of new methods based on portable mass spectrometry and/or other spectrometric methods for rapid, at-site detection of drugs of abuse.

 Applications open until filled.

-Applicants should submit CV, supporting statement and names and contact details of three referees.
+Applicants should submit CV, transcripts, supporting statement and names and contact details of three referees.
 For more information contact Prof Emily Hilder at FutureIndustries.InstituteEnquires@unisa.edu.au